 The U.S. Bureau of Labor Statistics (BLS) projects that employment of registered nurse is projected to grow 7% from 2019 to 2029, faster than the average for all occupations.
 About 175,900 openings for registered nurses are projected each year, on average, over the decade.

 Registered nurses (RNs) record patients' medical histories and symptoms as well as help perform diagnostic tests and analyze results.
 They also operate medical machinery, administer treatment and medications, and help with patient follow-up and rehabilitation.
 Some nurses may work to promote general health by educating the public on warning signs and symptoms of disease.
 RNs may also run general health screenings or immunization clinics, blood drives and public seminars on various conditions.

 Graduates of the Nursing - Associate Degree program have the option to transfer, with junior standing, into a baccalaureate nursing program at any University of Wisconsin university and some private colleges.

-For the student that is a licensed practical nurse (LPN) and is interested in becoming a registered nurse (RN), Northwood Tech offers a “LPN to RN” track.
-The LPN to RN pathway provides advanced standing for nursing courses in ADN Semesters 1 and 2 of the Northwood Tech ADN program.
+For the student that is a licensed practical nurse (LPN) and is interested in becoming an associate degree nurse, Northwood Tech offers a “LPN to ADN” track.
+The LPN to ADN pathway provides advanced standing for nursing courses in ADN Semesters 1 and 2 of the Northwood Tech ADN program.